College of Media Visiting Committee

 Betsy is a member of the Arthur W. Page Society, past chairman of the Conference Board’s Council on Corporate Communications Strategy, past first vice-chairman of the board of directors of the State Theatre for the Performing Arts of Easton, Pa and is currently serving as vice president, Exploring for the Minsi Trails Council of the Boy Scouts of America.

-Samme L. Gee is the head of the Firm’s Public and Private Finance Practice Group.
+Samme L. Gee is a member of the Firm’s Healthcare and Finance Practice Group.
 Gee’s practice is focused on tax exempt and taxable municipal bonds and related governmental financings as well as corporate trust, legislative services and governmental agency representation.
 In that capacity, she routinely serves as bond counsel, underwriter’s counsel, trustee’s counsel or issuer’s or borrower’s counsel.
 Gee has extensive experience in the financing and development of infrastructure projects with an emphasis on water, wastewater, highways and public facilities and economic development projects.
 She is a member of the National Association of Bond Lawyers (NABL) and is listed in Woodward/White’s The Best Lawyers in America®.
+She was also named in the spring 2017 The Best Lawyers in America® “Women in Law” Business Edition.

 Gee graduated from the West Virginia University College of Law in 1983, where she was a member of the West Virginia Law Review.
 She also holds a master’s degree in public administration.